CarlosViniMSouza/fastify-ignite-2023/README.md

-# Criando API RESTful com Node.js
+# Building a REST API with Node.js

-Nesse módulo iremos desenvolver uma **API RESTful**, mas dessa vez utilizando o *Fastify, Knex, TypeScript* e outras ferramentas para auxiliar durante o desenvolvimento.
+In this module we will develop a **API RESTful**, but this time using *Fastify, Knex, TypeScript* and other tools to help during the development.

 ## [Fastify](https://www.fastify.io/)